kanikakasharma/learning-library/developer-library/converged-db-for-developers/ords-as-microservice/ords-as-microservice.md

     ![](./images/lab10-step1-3.png)

+## Summary
+In summary, you replaced the business logic to retrieve JSON data-type from converged database with the URL fetching the same data over REST using Oracle REST Data Services(ORDS).

-You have successfully completed **Converged Database for WebLogic Developer** workshop
+You have successfully completed *Converged Database for WebLogic Developer* workshop

 ## Want to learn more
 - [ORDS](https://www.oracle.com/in/database/technologies/appdev/rest.html)